dapak2002/programming-languages-2022/feedback-hw.md

 For each row in the truth table that doesn't have an example, there must be a corresponding theorem (explaining why no such example can exist).
 Which theorems best explain the missing examples of the ARS truth table?

+(The answer was discussed in class and can be found in the lecture notes.
+Come to the office hours if you have any doubts.)

 ## Week 6

 ### Evaluating lambda terms